 If you have a railway fanatic as we do, then Bluebell Railway at Wealden is definitely worth visiting.
 It is a volunteer-run standard gauge passenger railway which, in 1960, re-opened part of the Lewes to East Grinstead line of the old London Brighton & South Coast Railway.
 Bluebell Railway has the finest collections of vintage steam locomotives and carriages, most of which were preserved straight out of service from British Railways.

 1066 Battle Abbey and Battlefield

-Kent hasn’t earnt itself the name ‘The Garden of England’ for nothing, this beautiful English landscape is just stunning.
+Kent hasn’t earned itself the name ‘The Garden of England’ for nothing; this beautiful English landscape is just stunning.
 The dramatic White Cliffs of Dover actually took my breath away the first time I saw them.
 In Kent, you can enjoy a bit of everything from the relaxing calm of the quaint sleepy villages to the hustle and bustle of the busy seaside resorts.
 There are pretty wooded valleys perfect for exploring on foot or far-stretching landscapes for a bicycle tour.